Union Stewardettes

 English subtitles: Penny Saccopoulou-Valtazanou

-The project was a commission of the Museum of the history of the Greek Costume – Lykeion ton Hellinidon.
+The project was a commission of the Museum of the history of Greek Costume – Lykeion ton Hellinidon.

 photographs: Studio Kominis